Family Food on the Table

 Most grocery stores sell popcorn kernels; either in a bag or a plastic container.
 It’s usually near the nuts and other popcorn products.

-Popcorn kernels in a large glass bowl with a red lid underneath it Homemade popcorn in a large Pyrex bowl
+Popcorn kernels in a large glass bowl with a red lid underneath.

 And who would I be if I didn’t give you some ideas for fun toppings?